 - Landscapers can partner with hardware store owners and offer a free cleanup at discounted rates.

-- Massage therapists can partner with healthcare providers, local chiropractors, physiotherapy clinics, and provide their services at discounted rates.
-They can also partner with beauty salons, hair salons, spas, and provide free chair massages to customers during peak shopping hours.
+- Massage therapists can partner with healthcare providers, local chiropractors, and physiotherapy clinics, and provide their services at discounted rates.
+They can also partner with beauty salons, hair salons, or spas, and provide free chair massages to customers during peak shopping hours.

 Moving onto the next step – promotions.
-Both the businesses can announce their partnering up on social media channels, send out emails to their customers, and promote this to keep up the momentum on SBS.
+Both businesses can announce their partnering up on social media channels, send out emails to their customers, and promote this to keep up the momentum on SBS.

 4. Utilize local media